clickbg/homekit-monitord/README.md

 --
 ***Required parameters***
  `-p 8080:80` - On which port should the container listen for Hub connections
- `-e RESTART_HUB` - Binary value 1/0, dictates whether or not the container will try to restart the Hubs - requires IKEA smart plugs
- `-e HOMEKIT_HUBS` - List of the HomeKit Hubs in the format IP:IKEA_TRADFRI_ID.
-If you are not using smart outlets configure the hubs in the format IP:0 and set the `RESTART_HUB` property to 0.

 ***Optional parameters***
           `-e PUID=1000` - uid for the nginx process, leave at 1000 if unsure